| Since that time, I have been doing all I can to learn knife design and construction. And it has been a worthwhile adventure, indeed!

 Again thank you for your interest!

-Karl B. Anderson
+Karl B. Andersen

 |